 Can pets eat Turmeric?

-Turmeric is a bright yellow-orange spice made from the dried rhizome of Curcuma longa, a plant in the ginger family.
-It is used in curries, rice, soups, marinades, mustard, and golden milk beverages.
-The active compound curcumin is also sold in capsules and liquid supplements.
-Culinary turmeric is usually used in small amounts, often mixed with black pepper, garlic, onion, and salt in seasoning blends.
-Supplemental powders, pastes, and extracts can be far more concentrated than normal cooking use.
-Some products include oils or sweeteners to improve absorption and taste.
-For pets, tiny culinary amounts in plain food are generally the lowest-risk approach.
-Large doses may cause stomach upset, loose stool, or medication interactions in sensitive animals.
-Avoid turmeric supplements unless a veterinarian recommends a specific product and dose.
-Spilled turmeric powder can stain fur and paws, which may hide repeated licking after kitchen prep.
+Tiny culinary amounts in plain food are the lowest-risk approach.
+Large doses may cause stomach upset, loose stool, or medication interactions.
+Avoid supplements unless a veterinarian recommends a specific product.
+Turmeric is a bright yellow-orange spice from the dried rhizome of Curcuma longa.
+Used in curries, rice, soups, marinades, and golden milk beverages.
+The active compound curcumin is also sold in supplements.
+Usually used in small amounts, often mixed with black pepper, garlic, onion, and salt in seasoning blends.
+Supplemental powders and extracts are far more concentrated than culinary use.
+Spilled turmeric can stain fur and paws, which may conceal repeated licking after kitchen prep.
 Prompt cleanup helps reduce extra exposure.

 T